kwiss/test/fullstack_1/backend/level_1/README.md

 # Level 1 : Achivement in percentage

-In this level, we are intersted in some records of objective's progress.
-For each one you should calculate the corresponding `progress` value.
+In this level, we'll focus on some records of objective's progress.
+For each one you should compute the corresponding `progress` value.

-This progress is the percentage of accomplishement the value of the `progress_record` represents for the objective.
+Progress is the percentage achieved the value of the `progress_record` represents for the objective.